erowan/python-client/README.md

 - provide context to hide begin/end session calls
 - intercept standard http calls with redirect to stubo for record and playback
 - use stubo api internally
-- support save of recording to local disk in addition to put/stub stubo server recording
+- support save of recording to local disk in addition to put/stub stubo server recording (TODO)

 Example